kpaam-cam/lowerfungom-wordlists/cldf/README.md

 <a name="ds-cldfmetadatajson"> </a>

-# Wordlist CLDF dataset derived from data collected by Nelson C. Tschonghongei
+# Wordlist CLDF dataset derived from Tschonghongei's Wordlists Collected for the KPAAM-CAM Project from 2021

 **CLDF Metadata**: [cldf-metadata.json](./cldf-metadata.json)